StarRocks/starrocks/docs/en/data_source/data_cache.md

 You can check whether a query hits data cache by analyzing the following metrics in the query profile:

-- `DataCacheReadBytes`: the amount of data that StarRocks reads directly from its memory and disks.
+- `DataCacheReadBytes`: the size of data that StarRocks reads directly from its memory and disks.
-- `DataCacheWriteBytes`: the amount of data loaded from an external storage system to StarRocks' memory and disks.
+- `DataCacheWriteBytes`: the size of data loaded from an external storage system to StarRocks' memory and disks.
-- `BytesRead`: the total amount of data that is read, including data that StarRocks reads from an external storage system, its memory, and disks.
+- `BytesRead`: the total amount of data that is read, including data that StarRocks reads from an external storage system, and its memory and disks.

 Example 1: In this example, StarRocks reads a large amount of data (7.65 GB) from the external storage system and only a few data (518.73 MB) from the memory and disks.
 This means that few data caches were hit.